HengLan/VastTrack/README.md

 * **Rich Linguistic Description**
     - VastTrack provides a linguistic description for each sequence, collecting **more than 50K** language descriptions
 * **High-quality and Dense Annotation**
-    - As always, VastTrack offers manual per-frame annotations for all videos, building a high-quality platform for developing trackers
+    - VastTrack offers manual per-frame annotations for all videos, building a high-quality platform for developing trackers

 ## Dataset Download
 For each video in VastTrack, we provide bounding box annotations, complete occlusion and out-of-view labels, as well as linguistic descriptions.
 The format of the bounding box is as follows: [x, y, width, height].
 (Our training set is divided into 82 parts of compressed packages, with the category corresponding to each compressed package specified in a JSON file.)
 The test set consists of 15 parts of compressed packages.